lijiacd985/Mmint/README.md

 mmint DepthvsReadsNum -m a.G.bed b.G.bed c.G.bed -l A B C -o depthvsReadsNum

+3. CGratio

+This script will generate the distribution of reads based on if it include CGs and where the reads from (Repeat regions;Non-repeat regions).

 3. PCA and cluster

 This script take methylation ratio matrix for multiple samples and the bed file for intereseted regions as input and output a PCA/cluster plot based on mCG/CG on certain regions (e.g. promoter, CpG Island ...) with certain coverage (e.g. >=10).